 Kelsey: In college, you studied film and psychology.
 How do you think your knowledge of the human psyche plays as much of a part in your writing as your understanding of film does?

 Paul: I feel really strongly that if you want to make films that really transcend, that really speak to people for longer than the running time of the film, you need to reach them not just at the gut, but at the heart and the soul and the mind.
 Any knowledge of the human heart and the human psyche are going to be helpful.
 I don’t actually know that taking psychology classes will help your writing, but paying attention to your fellows, what drives them, what repels them, what frightens them, that’s probably pretty essential.

 Kelsey: There are some great psychological themes going on with the female figures in the film.
 The mother, Madeline, becomes a completely different person as she fends for her baby that is more monstrous than human, doing things she never would have done before.
-Also, her stepmother seems to be suffering from loss as well, the loss of having a child to take care for.
+Also, her mother-in-law is suffering a great loss as well, the loss of having a child to take care for.
 She seems to alter her reality and do whatever she can to be a mother again.
 Can you talk about this life altering need to care for someone?